 Cozumel Pearl Farm

 If you’re looking for something unique and memorable to do in Cozumel, a visit to the Cozumel Pearl Farm may just be it.
-This is around a six hour tour that gets stellar reviews, where you learn how pearls are made and farmed, with time to relax on a private beach, eat lunch and play in the water.
+This is around a six hour tour that gets stellar reviews on TripAdvisor, where you learn how pearls are made and farmed, with time to relax on a private beach, eat lunch and play in the water.

 I only wish I’d seen this while we were in Cozumel.
 It’s a must-do for our next trip.
 Reviews say it’s good for small children, as well as older kids.